MTV Suspends ‘Catfish’ Show Over Sex Misconduct Claims Against Star

 “We take these allegations very seriously,” an MTV spokesperson said in a statement Thursday to Variety.
 “We’re working with Critical Content, our third party production company, to conduct a thorough investigation and we’ve put a pause on shooting until the investigation is completed.”

-Schulman denied the allegations, telling Variety in a statement “The behavior described in this video did not happen and I’m fortunate that there are a number of former colleagues who were present during this time period who are willing to speak up with the truth.”
+Schulman denied the allegations, telling Variety in a statement, “The behavior described in this video did not happen and I’m fortunate that there are a number of former colleagues who were present during this time period who are willing to speak up with the truth.”

 Schulman came to fame in 2010 when he starred in the popular documentary, “Catfish,” in which he begins an online relationship with a woman whose true identity turns out to be different than the fake persona she presents online.